0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Mobile Hacking/Android 101.md

 [^1]: https://en.wikipedia.org/wiki/Android_version_history

+>[!note]
+>Android has different certificate store:
+>- The “system” one, which is also the default one checked by apps, is located in `/system/etc/security/cacerts/`.
+This certificate store is pre-populated when the OS is installed the first time and cannot be modified or altered without root privileges.
+>- The “user” one, located in `/data/misc/user/0/cacerts-added/`, contains trusted CA certificates manually installed by the user of the device.
+Those certificates were trusted by default before Android 7, but now a day each application has to specifically opt to trust them.
+>- `/apex/com.android.conscrypt/cacerts` is the standard system certificate store from Android 14
+>- the “app itself”.
+Each application can include its own certificates, refusing to trust any other installed one, even those within the system certificate store.
+This technique is the so-called “certificate pinning”.
 ## Deeplinks

 The deeplink mechanism is a feature found on most operating systems such as Windows, iOS, Linux, and Android.
 It allows programs to associate specific URLs or protocols with the operating system, enabling seamless redirection or opening of other programs when users interact with those URLs.